Tur\'an type oscillation inequalities in $L^q$ norm on the boundary of convex polygonal domains: Introduction

 Now we are going to describe Tur\'an-type inequalities for general convex sets.
 Denote by $\Gamma:=\partial K$ the boundary of $K$.
 The (normalized) quantity under our study is the ``inverse Markov factor" or ``oscillation factor"

 where, as usual,

 Drawing from the work of Tur\'an, Er\H od \cite[p.
 74]{Er} already addressed the question: ``For what kind of domains does the method of Tur\'an apply?''
-Clearly, by ''applies'' he meant that it provides order $n$ oscillation for the derivative.
+Clearly, by ``applies'' he meant that it provides order $n$ oscillation for the derivative.
 Moreover, he introduced new ideas into the investigation -- including the application of Chebyshev's Inequality \eqref{transfdiam} below -- so clearly he did not simply pursue the effect of Tur\'an's original methods, but was indeed after the right oscillation order of general domains.
 In particular, he showed on p.
 77 of \cite{Er} the following.

 \begin{othm}{\bf(Er\H od).} Let $K$ be any convex domain bounded by finitely many Jordan arcs, joining at vertices with angles $<\pi$, with all the arcs being $C^2$-smooth and being either straight lines of length $<\Delta(K)$, where $\Delta(K)$ stands for the transfinite diameter of $K$, or having positive curvature bounded away from $0$ by a fixed constant $\kappa>0$.
-Then there is a constant $c(K)$, such that $M_n(K)\geq c(K) n$ for all $n\in\NN$. \end{othm}
+Then there is a constant $c(K)>0$, such that $M_{n,\infty}(K)\geq c(K) n$ for all $n\in\NN$. \end{othm}

-Note that this latter result of Er\H od incorporates regular $k$-gons $G_k$ for large enough $k$, but not the square $Q=G_4$, because the side length $h$ of a square is larger than the quarter of the transfinite diameter $\Delta$: actually
+Note that this latter result of Er\H od incorporates regular $k$-gons $G_k$ for large enough $k$, but not the square $Q=G_4$, because the side length $h$ of a square is larger than the quarter of the transfinite diameter $\Delta$: actually, with $\Gamma$ denoting Euler's Gamma function and $h$ standing for the side length of $G_k$, we have

 (see e.g. \cite[p.
 135]{Rans}), so $\Delta(G_k) > h$ iff $k\geq 7$.
 This implies $M_n(G_k) \ge c_k n$ for $k\ge 7$.

 In \cite{E}, Erd\'elyi proved order $n$ oscillation for the square\footnote{Erd\'elyi also proves similar results on rhombuses, under the further condition of some symmetry of the polynomials in consideration -- e.g. if the polynomials are real, or odd.
 Note also that his work on the topic preceded \cite{Rev2} and apparently was accomplished without being aware of details of \cite{Er}.} $Q=G_4$, too.
 A result of \cite{Rev1} also implied $M_n(G_k) \ge c_k n$ for $k\ge 4$, but still not for a triangle.